It’s easy to get overwhelmed when planning your UK trip to the coast; this article will help you.

 Deciding what your budget will be is an important step.

-It can be expensive to travel in the UK particularly if you plan to travel in the summer.
-This peak period of school holidays also sees a significant increase in charges driven by the market demand so you need to be budgeting more.
-I would recommend that if you don’t need to travel in school holidays then don’t as you can save considerable sums of money.
+It can be expensive to travel in the UK, particularly if you plan to travel in the summer.
+This peak period of school holidays also sees a significant increase in charges driven by the market demand, so you need to be budgeting more.
+I would recommend that if you don’t need to travel in the school holidays then don’t as you can save considerable sums of money.

 However, there are ways to budget for your trip.
-In most locations, many free attractions available and I recommend also looking at the benefits of discount cards and passes to see if you can save money.
+In most locations, many free attractions are available, and I recommend also looking at the benefits of discount cards and passes to see if you can save money.

-There are a variety of accommodation options available in the UK to suit all budgets ranging from Airbnb, hostels, B&Bs, holiday parks, camping, boutique hotels and luxury 5* hotels.
+Various accommodation options are available in the UK to suit all budgets ranging from Airbnb, hostels, B&Bs, holiday parks, camping, boutique hotels and luxury 5* hotels.

-Using public transport such as trains, coaches and buses can be cheaper than taking or hiring a car.
-Just the cost of parking in a seaside town, that is if you can find a spot, can add considerable cost to a trip.
+Public transport such as trains, coaches and buses can be cheaper than taking or hiring a car.
+The cost of parking in a seaside town, if you can find a spot, can add considerable cost to a trip.
 You also need to validate that any accommodation also has car parking as in some busy seaside towns self-catering does not always have parking places.
-Public transport along the coast is often a cheap way of getting around and also seeing the coastline.
-For example, St. Ives in Cornwall is a nightmare for parking but if you park just outside and take the train line it becomes easier and a great way to see the town.
+Public transport along the coast is often a cheap way of getting around and seeing the coastline.
+For example, St. Ives in Cornwall is a nightmare for parking, but if you park just outside and take the train line, it becomes easier and a great way to see the town.

 Step 3 – Decide what you want to do

-Once you have decided when you will visit, for how long and your budget the next step is to settle on the goals of your trip.
-This is something I can’t really help with as often the makeup of your trip companions can direct you.
+Once you have decided when you will visit, for how long and your budget, the next step is to settle on the goals of your trip.
+This is something I can’t help with as often the makeup of your trip companions can direct you.

-For example, families with young children will probably want beach time and facilities close at hand with limited travelling, start considering seaside towns with Blue Flag beaches.
-A middle-aged couple may want to travel an area taking in as much of the location and history as possible.
-Whilst, those looking to be active may want the correct sporting conditions, like good surf spots.
+For example, families with young children will probably want beach time and facilities close at hand with limited travelling, so start considering seaside towns with Blue Flag beaches.
+A middle-aged couple may wish to travel an area taking in as much of the location and history as possible.
+Those looking to be active may want the correct sporting conditions, like good surf spots.

 Step 4 – Decide where to go

-So you now understand when you are travelling and what you want to do so this is now about getting the location nailed down.
-This is an enjoyable but also hard bit and we will spend some time in this step discussing options.
+So you now understand when you are travelling and what you want to do, so this is about getting the location nailed down.
+This is an enjoyable but hard bit, and we will spend some time discussing options in this step.

-The idea of this step is to identify which areas, cities and places match your goals and is a great way to start.
-You can use our blog articles for inspiration or whilst browsing Coast Radar then why not use our list tools to either add to favourites or create multiple itineraries with prospective locations and share with your family or the others on your trip to start the discussion.
+This step aims to identify which areas, cities and places match your goals and is a great way to start.
+You can use our blog articles for inspiration or browse Coast Radar.

 Personality is a big factor in how far to take this planning step.
-Some like every minute of every day planned well in advance whilst others want an idea and then make local decisions often based on weather conditions or just how they feel on the day.
+Some like every minute of every day planned well in advance, whilst others want an idea and then make local decisions, often based on weather conditions or how they feel on the day.
 I would recommend a balanced approach and pick the destination with the best options available, but remember it is too easy to include too many places and need another holiday after your trip.

-In the earlier planning steps, you will have decided when and for how long you will be travelling so that gives you a baseline upon which to build your itinerary.
+In the earlier planning steps, you will have decided when and how long you will be travelling, giving you a baseline upon which to build your itinerary.

 An important factor is to consider how to get around.
-Many places are easily reached by train including the major cities.
-However, the train has its limitations particularly if you plan to access rural areas such as Cornwall, the Jurassic Coast or the Highlands of Scotland, these are best done by car.
+Many places are easily reached by train, including the major cities.
+However, the train has limitations, particularly if you plan to access rural areas such as Cornwall, the Jurassic Coast or the Highlands of Scotland as these are best done by car.
 Beware, distance in the UK may seem short on a map as compared with mainland Europe or the States, but it can take time, you are not going to want to drive 6 hours every day.

-This does mean when creating a trip itinerary do consider carefully the locations of your chosen activities and the best ways to get around them.
-But specifically, when visiting the coast you may want to consider:
+This means when creating a trip itinerary, consider carefully the locations of your chosen activities and the best ways to get around them.
+But specifically, when visiting the coast, you may want to consider the following:

-- Lifeguard patrolled beaches – not all beaches have lifeguard patrols and each year the RNLI’s lifeguard service patrols popular destinations from Easter, through the peak school summer holidays and then ramps down in September.
+- Lifeguard patrolled beaches – not all beaches have lifeguard patrols.
+Each year, the RNLI’s lifeguard service patrols popular destinations from Easter through the peak school summer holidays and then ramps down in September.

-- Traveling with a dog – lots of coastal areas have dog restrictions during the Easter to October months although you can find dog-friendly beaches available all year but this may restrict your destinations.
+- Travelling with a dog – lots of coastal areas have dog restrictions during the Easter to October months although you can find dog-friendly beaches available all year, this may restrict your destinations.
 You can even try our sister site MyPAWfectPlace dedicated to dog-friendly trips.

-- Blue Flag or Seaside awarded beaches – looking for a beach holding an award is a signal that it meets a good standard in terms facilities.
-Although, for some this may be a reason to avoid as it means during the peak season it will be busy and have to many so called many bright light facilities like amusement arcades and parks.
+- Blue Flag or Seaside awarded beaches – looking for a beach holding an award signals that it meets a good standard in terms of facilities.
+Although for some, this may be a reason to avoid it as it means during the peak season, it will be busy and have too many so-called many bright light facilities like amusement arcades and parks.

 Not sure where to start?
-Here are a few of the popular UK coastal places visitors want to see when in the UK?
+Here are a few popular UK coastal places visitors want to see when in the UK.

-- In South West England the counties of Dorset, Devon and Cornwall attract visitors looking for beautiful beaches, coastal walks, stunning countryside and quaint villages.
+- In South West England, Dorset, Devon and Cornwall counties attract visitors looking for beautiful beaches, coastal walks, stunning countryside and quaint villages.

-- For the many people based in London, then the South East coastal towns of Brighton and Broadstairs are both a popular seaside day trip option from London.
+- For the many people based in London, the South East coastal towns of Brighton and Broadstairs are popular seaside day trip options from London.

-- Scottish Islands – offering stunning scenery, wildlife, culture and history although with so many available choosing if to head to the West coast (Inner Hebrides, Outer Hebrides) or North East (Orkney, Shetland) coast is the first step.
+- Scottish Islands – offering stunning scenery, wildlife, culture and history, although with so many available, choosing to head to the West coast (Inner Hebrides, Outer Hebrides) or North East (Orkney, Shetland) coast is the first step.

-- The Scottish Highlands – people tend to think mountains but you also get beautiful scenic coastline.
-This is a large area and is best suited to a driving holiday and can include hops to some of the islands.
+- The Scottish Highlands – people tend to think mountains, but you also get beautiful scenic coastline.
+This large area is best suited to a driving holiday and can include hops to some of the islands.

 - Swansea – although a little along from the Welsh capital of Cardiff, Swansea sees the start of the Gower Peninsula with great beaches and seaside towns like The Mumbles.